codio/knowledge/source/instructors/setupcourses/assignment-settings/exam-proctoring.rst

   On the **Students** tab in the course, click the menu icon (3 horizontal dots) and choose **Reset Single Login**.

 - **Restrict IP Addresses** - You must enable **Single Login** (see above) first to use this.
-Once **Restrict IP Addresses** is enabled you can enter the allowed **Public** IP ranges.
+Once **Restrict IP Addresses** is enabled, you can enter the allowed **Public** IPs and IP ranges.
 Each IP address should be on a separate line and you can specify a subnet as depicted below.
 Students will only be able to open the assignment if their IP matches the specification.

   .. image:: /img/assignmentsettings/restrictip.png
      :alt: Restrict Allowable IP addresses for an assignment